 How to Identify Desirable Half Dolls

 The complexity of the mold used to make the half doll is very important.
 The more complex the mold used, generally, the more valuable the half doll.
-Simple half dolls with arms "close" to the torso (no separation of arms from the torso, made with 2 mold pieces) are generally the least expensive.
-Next are half dolls with "open and returning arms, which show some separation between the arms and the torso.
-The most desirable have "arms away", which have arms modeled completely away from the body of the half doll, and which generally require complex molds.
+Simple half dolls with arms "close" to the torso (no separation of arms from the torso, made with two mold pieces) are generally the least expensive.
+Next are half dolls with "open and returning arms," which show some separation between the arms and the torso.
+The most desirable have "arms away," which have arms modeled completely away from the body of the half doll and which generally require complex molds.

 The painting of the half doll also contributes to price differences.
 Delicately and precisely painted half dolls are worth more than those with crude painting.
 Although most crudely painted half dolls were made in Japan, many budget models were also made in Germany, so having a half doll marked "Germany" is no guarantee of quality.

-The third major factor in half doll desirability is the type and complexity of the modeled clothing and hair, and also which accessories the half doll is holding.
-More complex clothing (ruffles, hats, feathers) and more complex hairdos add to the value.
+The third major factor in half doll desirability is the type and complexity of the modeled clothing and hair as well as the accessories the half doll is holding.
+More complex clothing (ruffles, hats, and feathers) and more complex hairdos add to the value.
 Also, is the doll holding an accessory?
 A famous accessory that increases the value of half dolls greatly is a "chocolate tray" with a pot of hot chocolate and a cup.
-Other desirable accessories can include delicate grooming items, small animals, and flowers and flower baskets.
+Other desirable accessories can include delicate grooming items, small animals, flowers, and flower baskets.